poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 To set the breakpoint at line number 11, we must gather the address of instruction at line number 11.

-From high school, we all know that all high-level language is converted into assembly language at the end.
+Some of us know from high school that all high-level language is converted into assembly language at the end.
 So, how do we find the address of the instruction in the assembly language?

 ![cathow](/img/cathow.jpg)